criteo/traffic-mirroring/README.md

 #### control.decouple

 http-mirror-pipeline is blocking, meaning a slow sink will slow down upstream modules.
-While this is useful when reading from a database for example there are situations where it is preferable to drop requests instead if the output is struggling.
-In the following example we decouple the sink from the source to avoid slowing down haproxy.
+While this is useful when reading from a database for example, there are situations where it is preferable to drop requests instead if the output is struggling.

-Full config example :
+In the following example we decouple the sink from the source to avoid slowing down haproxy :

 ```json
 [